Rosca de Reyes

 Rosca de Reyes.
 Three Kings bread.

-For our family, this tradition comes with three blessings: there’s the religious celebration, getting together with loved ones to enjoy our own rosca, and leftovers.
-Much like my American husband loves Thanksgiving leftovers, my Mexican family looks forward to the day after the Dia de los Reyes Magos.
-That’s the day all the bakeries and supermarkets find themselves with leftover roscas (sweet bread) and no true audience.
-The roscas go on sale, half off, sometimes 75% off.
+For our family, this tradition comes with three blessings: there’s the religious celebration, getting together with loved ones to enjoy our own Rosca, and leftovers.
+Much like my American husband loves Thanksgiving leftovers, my Mexican family looks forward to the day after the Dia de Los Reyes Magos.
+That’s the day all the bakeries and supermarkets find themselves with leftover Roscas (sweet bread) and no true audience.
+The Roscas go on sale, half off, sometimes 75% off.
 In our sweet bread loving family, it’s like a third Christmas morning.
 That’s right.
 I am not ashamed to admit it.
-We go out and buy more roscas.
+We go out and buy more Roscas de Reyes.
 And yes, we eat them all.

 The smell, the look, the taste and the fun of the Rosca de Reyes is ingrained in me, and in my daughter.
 I see her eyes pop open and shine when she sees the roscas at the supermarket this week and I know she will delight in having some on the 6th AND the 7th.

 The Meaning behind the Rosca de Reyes

 The circular shape of the Rosca de Reyes represents the infinite and never-ending love of God.
 The “baby Jesus” hidden inside every Rosca de Reyes is there to remind us of how the baby Jesus had to hide from King Herod in the killing of the innocents.
 And the colorful fruit toppings symbolize the crown jewels of the Reyes Magos, the three Magi, who journeyed to find the baby Jesus.